 In the meantime, one of my favourite things to do when we buy tenderloin is to grill it immediately.
 I’m usually tripping over my own feet trying to get out to the grill quickly.
 If we have leftovers, which is rare, I’ll make them into a stir fry or a steak sandwich that will blow your mind.
 That’s another little treat for another post.
 I swear my grilled steak sammies are better than sex.
 No lie.

 Okay I keep getting distracted.
 Let’s get to those beef tenderloin steaks before all hell breaks loose.
 Focus!

 - 3 to 4 Beef Tenderloin Steaks Medium Thickness

 - Your favourite BBQ Sauce or Steak Sauce

+Recipe NotesI highly recommend using Compound Butters on Steaks.
+So good for a nice treat.
 We like our meat well done so you will rarely see photos of pink meat.
 Sorry but we cook to our taste here.
-If you like 'em rare shave off some time as directed in the recipe.
+If you like 'em rare shave off some time as directed in the recipe. http://kissmysmoke.com/

 Make sure your grill is clean before using it.
 The best way to clean your grill is to brush it when it’s still hot.
 Everything comes off easier.
 I tend to clean mine while meat rests after I grill.
 That way the next time I go to use it there’s no mess to clean up.